ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The err-msg parameter is a human-readable diagnostic text that MUST be encoded using UTF-8 {{RFC3629}} using Net-Unicode form {{RFC5198}}.

-cipher-suites
+supported-cipher-suites
-: The cipher-suites parameter lists the ciphersuite(s) supported by the TEEP Agent.
+: The supported-cipher-suites parameter lists the ciphersuite(s) supported by the TEEP Agent.
   This field is optional but MUST be returned with the ERR_UNSUPPORTED_CRYPTO_ALG error message.